okacat/IntersectionLD32/README.md

 # IntersectionLD32
-A game build in 48 hours for the Ludum Dare 32.
+A game built in 48 hours for the Ludum Dare 32.
 The theme was "An Unconventional Weapon".

 Take control of the traffic lights in a suburban intersection and smash those shady vehicles.